DanielDFY/d3d12book/README.md

   * *BezierPatch* : Submit a quad patch to the rendering pipeline, tessellate it and displace the generated vertices using cubic Bézier function.
 * Chapter 15 First Person Camera and Dynamic Indexing
   * *CameraAndDynamicIndexing* : Replace former manual camera settings with a new camera class.
+* Chapter 16 Instancing and Frustum Culling
+  * *InstancingAndCulling* : Use instancing to render multiple skulls and use frustum culling to reduce draw calls.
 * ...